-Patients with stage IV disease also may benefit from surgery.
-For example, lymph nodes suspicious for metastatic disease on CT may be hyperplastic and not involved with tumor; thus, the presence of minimal regional adenopathy does not preclude surgery.
+Patients with metastatic disease who present with hematuria or other symptoms related to the primary tumor should be offered palliative nephrectomy if they are surgical candidates.
 In addition, the small subset of patients with potentially surgically resectable primary RCC and oligometastatic sites are candidates for nephrectomy and management of metastases by surgical metastasectomy or with ablative techniques for selected patients who are not candidates for metastasectomy.
 Candidates include patients who: 1) initially present with primary RCC and oligometastatic sites; or 2) develop oligometastases after a prolonged disease-free interval from nephrectomy.
 Oligometastatic sites that are amenable to this approach include the lung, bone, and brain.
 The primary tumor and the metastases may be resected during the same operation or at different times.
-Most patients who undergo targeted treatment of oligometastases experience recurrence, but long-term PFS has been reported in these patients.
+Most patients who undergo targeted treatment of oligometastases experience recurrence, but long-term relapse-free survival has been reported in these patients.